mmphego/mmphego.github.io/_posts/2022-05-09-How-I-setup-Jenkins-on-Docker-container-using-Ansible-Part-2.md

 echo "Files in this directory will be served under your http://<server>/jenkins/userContent/" > userContent/README.md
 ```

-- Creates a `Dockerfile` which includes all relevant dependencies (**Note**: Jenkins is pinned to a specific version to ensure determinism)
+- Creates a `Dockerfile` that includes all relevant dependencies (**Note**: Jenkins is pinned to a specific version to ensure determinism)

 {% raw %}
 ```bash
 cat > Dockerfile << "EOF"
 FROM jenkins/jenkins:2.321